Paquito Cordero

 Paquito Cordero (October 16, 1932 - June 30, 2009) was a Puerto Rican comedian and music and television producer.
 He is considered a pioneer of Puerto Rican television.

 Early years

 Cordero (birth name: Francisco Cordero Baez) was born to Francisco Cordero Paco and Berta Baez de Cordero in Santurce, Puerto Rico.
 Cordero attended Santurce Central High School upon finishing his primary and secondary education.
 He was a member of his high school's drama club and participated in its plays, where he discovered the art of comedy.
 Cordero was greatly influenced by his aunt on his father's side, Mapy Cortés.
 Mapy Cortés had moved to Mexico from Puerto Rico, where she became an actress.
 She married the Puerto Rican-born Mexican actor Fernando Cortés, a childhood friend.
-After Cordero graduated from high school, he enrolled and attended the University of Puerto Rico and married his childhood sweetheart, a hairdresser whom everyone knew as "Cuqui".
+After Cordero graduated from high school, he enrolled and attended the University of Puerto Rico.
+At this institution, he first met Jacobo Morales.
+Cordero married his childhood sweetheart, a hairdresser whom everyone knew as "Cuqui".
 With Cuqui he had three children, two girls and one boy.
+Faced with both an upcoming child and the impending arrival of television, opted to drop out if his university career.